BruTile/BruTile/README.md

 ```
 The predefined tile sources are defined in a single file.
 Take a look at that file [here](https://github.com/BruTile/BruTile/blob/master/BruTile/Predefined/KnownTileSources.cs) to learn how you could create any tile source.

-The above code can also be found in the BruTile sample called BruTile.GettingStarted in the Samples folder of this repository.

 ### 6) Use MBTiles, the sqlite format for tile data, to work with tiles stored on your device.